-Facilities Support Services -- The Office of Court Administration works closely with the various agencies responsible for courthouse facilities by assisting and advising them on issues regarding building repair, growth, and necessary improvements -- which includes all support services such as copiers, telecommunications, and video equipment, as well as air conditioning, elevators, and custodial needs.
-Court Administration implemented an emergency notification Support call-in system in 2004, which aims to provide current information for all provide current information for all Judges, judicial assistants, and employees should an emergency occur.
-Both

-Orange and Osceola County used the system successfully during 3 major hurricanes in 2004.
+Facilities Support Services -- The Office of Court Administration works closely with the various agencies responsible for courthouse facilities by assisting and advising them on issues regarding building repair, growth, and necessary improvements -- which includes all support services such as copiers, telecommunications, and video equipment, as well as air conditioning, elevators, and implemented an emergency notification call-in system in 2004, which aims to provide current information for all judges, judicial assistants, and employees should an emergency occur.
+Both Orange and Osceola County used the system successfully during 3 major hurricanes in 2004.
 Facilities Support Services also trains staff on emergency evacuation procedures.
-For assistance, call 407-836-2104 in Orange and call 407-742-2415 in Osceola.
+For assistance, call 407-836-2104 in Orange and call 407-742-2418 in Osceola.